-BONDS OFFERED FOR SALE AT COMPETITIVE BIDDING...
-The District is offering for sale its \$2,465,000 Unlimited Tax Bonds, Series 2020 (the "Bonds").
-Sealed bids may be submitted by either of three alternative procedures: (i) written bids; (ii) electronic bids, or (iii) facsimile bids.
+BONDS OFFERED FOR SALE AT COMPETITIVE BIDDING . . .
+The Board of Directors (the "Board") of the District is inviting competitive bids for the purchase of its \$3,975,000 Unlimited Tax Bonds, Series 2020 (the "Bonds").
+Sealed bids may be submitted by either of three alternative procedures: (1) written bids; (2) electronic bids; or (3) telephone or facsimile bids.
 Prospective bidders may select one of the three alternative bidding procedures in their sole discretion.
 Neither the District nor its Financial Advisor, Specialized Public Finance Inc., assumes any responsibility or liability for a prospective bidding procedure.

-The District and Specialized Public Finance Inc. assume no responsibility or liability with respect to any irregularities associated with the submission of electronic bids.
+The District and Specialized Public Finance Inc. assume no responsibility or liability with respect to any irregularities associated with the submission of bids by telephone, facsimile or electronic options.

 Specialized Public Finance Inc. will not be responsible for submitting any bids received after the deadline.
-For the purpose of determining compliance with any and all time deadlines set forth in this Official Notice of Sale, for all bidding procedures, the official time shall be the time maintained only by the Parity Electronic Bid Submission System ("PARITY").
+For the purpose of determining compliance with any and all time deadlines set forth in this Official Notice of Sale, for all alternative bidding procedures, the official time shall be the time maintained only by the Parity Electronic Bid Submission System ("PARITY").

-PROCEDURE NUMBER 1: SEALED, WRITTEN BIDS DELIVERED IN PERSON . . .
-Sealed, written bids, plainly marked "Bid for Bonds," should be addressed to the "Board of Directors of Southeast Travis County Municipal Utility District No. 1," and if delivered in person, delivered to Dan Wegmiller, c/o Specialized Public Finance Inc., 248 Addie Roy Road, Suite B-103, Austin, Texas 78746, by 9:30 AM, CST, on the date of the bid opening.
-All bids must be submitted on the "Official Bid Form" without alteration or interlineations.
-Copies of the Official Bid Form accompany the Preliminary Official Statement.
+PROCEDURE NUMBER 1: SEALED, WRITTEN BIDS DELIVERED IN PERSON...
+Bids, plainly marked "Bid for Bonds" should be addressed to "Board of Directors of Pilot Knob Municipal Utility District No. 3" and should be delivered to the District's Financial Advisor, Dan Wegmiller, Specialized Public Finance Inc., at 248 Addie Roy Road, Suite B-103, Austin, Texas 78746, by 9:30 A.M., CDT, on October 6, 2020 ("the date of the bid opening").

-PROCEDURE NUMBER 2: ELECTRONIC BIDDING PROCEDURES . . .
-Any prospective bidder that intends to submit an electronic bid must submit its electronic bid through the facilities of PARITY between 9:00 AM, CST and 9:30 AM, CST, on the date of the bid opening.
+PROCEDURE NUMBER 2: ELECTRONIC BIDDING PROCEDURES ...
+Any prospective bidder that intends to submit an electronic bid must submit its electronic bid through the facilities of PARITY by 9:30 A.M., CDT, on the date of the bid opening.
+Bidders must also submit, by 9:30 A.M., CDT, on the date of the bid opening, SIGNED Official Bid Forms to Dan Wegmiller, Specialized Public Finance Inc., 248 Addie Roy Road, Suite B-103, Austin, Texas 78746.

 Subscription to the i-Deal LLC's BIDCOMP Competitive Bidding System is required in order to submit an electronic bid through PARITY.
-Further information about PARITY, including any fee charged, may be obtained from Dalcomp/Parity, 1359 Broadway, 2nd Floor, New York, New York 10018 attention: Eric Washington (212) 849-5021.
+Further information about PARITY, including any fee charged, may be obtained from Dalcomp/Parity, 395 Hudson Street, New York, New York 10014, attention: Jennifer Emery (212) 806-8304.

 The District will neither confirm any subscription nor be responsible for the failure of any prospective bidder to subscribe to the bidding system.

-An electronic bid made through the facilities of PARITY shall be deemed a sealed irrevocable offer to purchase the Bonds on the terms provided in this Official Notice of Sale, and shall be binding upon the bidder as if made by a signed, sealed bid delivered to the District.
+An electronic bid made through the facilities of PARITY shall be deemed an irrevocable offer to purchase the Bonds on the terms provided in this Official Notice of Sale, and shall be binding upon the bidder as if made by a signed, sealed bid delivered to the District.
 Neither Specialized Public Finance Inc. nor the District shall be responsible for any malfunction or mistake made by, or as a result of the use of the facilities of PARITY, the use of such facilities being the sole risk of the prospective bidder.

-All electronic bids shall be deemed to incorporate the provisions of this Official Notice of Sale and the Official Bid Form.
-If any provisions of this Official Notice of Sale shall conflict with information provided by PARITY as the approved provider of electronic bidding services, this Official Notice of Sale shall control.
+All electronic bids shall be deemed to incorporate the provisions of this Official Notice of Sale and Official Bid Form.
+If any provision of this Official Notice of Sale conflicts with information provided by PARITY as the approved provider of electronic bidding services, this Official Notice of Sale shall control.

-For information purposes only, bidders are requested to state in their electronic bids the net interest cost to the District, as described under "Basis of Award" below.
+For information purposes only, bidders are requested to state in their electronic bids the net interest cost to the District, as described under "CONDITIONS OF SALE - Basis of Award" below.